motorcycle destinations

 End: Lee County

 Traveling along the eastern edge of the Daniel Boone National Forest, you can admire the Flat Lick Falls that are close to McKee.
-If you wish to take a break from riding a motorcycle to ride a horse instead, you can take advantage of this opportunity at Triple R Ranch.
+If you wish to take a break from riding a motorcycle to riding a horse instead, you can take advantage of this opportunity at Triple R Ranch.

 Most of the road will be wide sweeping turns that go around or over rolling hills within the forest as you travel in a northeastward direction.
 Keep an eye out for the local wildlife including deer, groundhogs, and foxes.